davidgasquez/kung-fu-with-kinect/README.md

 stretching-with-kinect
 ======================

-A little exercise with Kinect
+A little stretching exercise with Kinect